wjakob/nanobind/docs/api_extra.rst

 - ``float`` → ``std::chrono::duration``
     A floating-point value can be converted into a duration.
 The input is treated as a number of seconds, and fractional seconds are supported to the extent representable.
+This is an :ref:`implicit conversion
+    <noconvert>`: it does not take place in the first pass of overload
+    resolution, nor when an argument is marked ``noconvert``.

 - ``float`` → ``std::chrono::[other_clock]::time_point``
     A floating-point value can be converted into a timepoint on a clock other than the system clock.
 The input is treated as a number of seconds, and fractional seconds are supported to the extent representable.
 The resulting timepoint will be that many seconds after the target clock's epoch time.
+This is an :ref:`implicit conversion <noconvert>`, as above.

 Evaluating Python expressions from strings